CompliSpace/complispace.github.com/SSO-For-CompliSpace-Fundamentals.markdown

 * `objectGUID` - A unique identifer for the user that is persistent even if the user changes name or email address
 * `groups` - The list of groups the user belongs in the *Distinguished Name* (DN) format.

 Please note that each property is *case sensitive*.
 All properties with the exception of the `groups` property must be sent as a string.
-The `groups` property is the exception which is a list strings that represent the user's groups in the DN format.
+The `groups` property is the exception which is a list of strings that represent the user's groups in the DN format.

 ###How Do Groups Work?